shugo-labs/dataprox/README.md

 # Overview

-DBprox is a comprehensive data collection tool suite designed to provide a ready-to-use framework for data generation/collection which will be used to build DDoS protection models.
+Δataprox is a comprehensive data collection tool suite designed to provide a ready-to-use framework for data generation/collection which will be used to build DDoS protection models.

 This repository provides infrastructure for:
     -> Synthetic Attack Generation: Creating realistic traffic patterns for testing DDoS protection systems